Bone Density Testing: What You Need to Know About DEXA Scan

 What is a DEXA scan?

 A DEXA scan is a fast, easy, painless test that measures the density of your bones.
+This scan is used to treat both men and women.
 Generally, the denser your bones are, the stronger they are and less likely to break.

 A DEXA scan can help determine whether you have osteoporosis or are at risk of developing it.